Community Home Improvement Project of Johns Island Presbyterian Church

 CHIP is a Christian ministry that reaches out to Sea Island neighbors whose homes have been damaged or are substandard.
 The project organizes volunteer labor to do repairs and upgrades using donations of money, materials, furniture, and appliances to create a safe, secure, and habitable home.
 Our goal is to promote new relationships of trust and openness between donors, volunteers, and recipients.
 Read about the development of the program.

-How great is that?!?
-CHIP will be recruiting YOU to help.
+CHIP is always looking to add to its list of volunteers.
 Men, women, and youth can be project managers or assistants, workers, deliver materials, provide snacks, or deliver snacks to the jobsite.
-You may have already received emails about these and signed up online, or you may call Linda Mecchi or Michael Orris to volunteer.
+You may have already received emails about these and signed up online, or you may call Deb Rowland or Michael Orris to volunteer.

 Our primary goal is helping our neighbors in need as we raise our awareness of the plight of those dwelling in substandard living conditions.
 There is a job for everyone who wants to become involved.
 We’ve been blessed with incredible support from our congregation, other church members, business donations, and charitable groups who recognize the need in our community, and are grateful of the opportunity to sustain and grow our ministry largely through unsolicited funds and donations.
 The CHIP ministry needs many more volunteers.